KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 ### Room

 This seems to be a mixture of levels, courses and seasonal stuff.
 Maybe some completely different thing repurposed to serve a bunch of purposes.

+They're the number of slots available for each time I think.

 - Search
   - School